megasnort/Rootch/README.md

 # What?

 Rootch is slideshow build with jQuery and CSS3.
-For a demo visit http://bastiaansen.happyvisocoders.be.

-I use it as an online Powerpoint/Keynote replacement for the lessons Webdesign and -programming I teach at VISO Mariakerke.
+I used it as an online Powerpoint/Keynote replacement for the lessons Webdesign and -programming I teached at VISO Mariakerke between 2011 en 2014.